South Arabia during World War I: Stalemate

 The eruption of the British-sponsored Arab Revolt in the Hejaz diverted Ottoman attention from Aden in the summer of 1916.
 Those Ottoman troops which remained reverted to the defensive, while the British built an eleven-mile-long defensive perimeter around Aden.
 They did not attempt to resecure lost territories in the hinterland, and no major fighting with the British took place after 1916.

+In October 1915, the Ahl Haydara Mansur sided with the Ottoman Empire in opposition to the Fadhli Sultanate, which was a British vassal.
+The tribesmen brought sacrifices of cattle to the Ottoman commander in South Arabia, Saeed Bey, asking for his support and stating they had been mistreated by the Fadhli.
+Saeed advised the tribesmen to raid the trade routes in the Fadhli sultanate and promised to look into their grievances later.
+A truce between the Ahl Haydara Mansur and Fadhli had been arrived at by 10 March 1916.

+In December 1916, Ahmad bin Yahya launched a military revolt against his father (Imam Yahya), after having sought aid from the British-allied Idrisid Emirate of Asir the preceding month.
+The reason laid in opposition to the governing Ottomans (who his father was allied to), who had allegedly fired at Mecca, killing "learned men", and firing on the Kaaba.
+He was supported by Hashid and Bakeel, Hamdan, Bani Harith, and Bani Matar tribesmen.
+His revolt began in the country of the Bani Matar.
+By 23 December, Ahmad was besieging Sanaa.
+By 28 March 1917, Ahmad had surrendered to his father.

 End of the campaign

 On 30 October 1918, the Ottoman Empire signed the Armistice of Mudros, where it agreed to surrender all its garrisons outside of Anatolia.
 However, the armistice failed to be immediately effective on Ottoman forces in Yemen, as some commanders initially refused to surrender: